Quantifying the value of transient voltage sources: Model for transient voltage source: The states

-Such noise is termed additive white Gaussian noise (`additive' because $V_i=S_i+r_i$, `white' because the power spectral density of $r(t)$ turns out to be the same for all frequencies ), abbreviated as AWGN.
-This choice of a Gaussian noise model is common, convenient, and in our case particularly important because we want the resource hierarchy we establish to be consistent with thermodynamics, such that thermal resistors at the ambient temperature $T$ are at the bottom of the hierarchy.
-Thermal resistors are commonly modelled as a resistance $R_T$ in series with a voltage source $V_T$ sampled as additive white Gaussian noise (AWGN) with variance given by~\cite{Johnson1928, Nyquist1928, Schmid1982, Kish2002, Zon2004, Garnier2005, Niskanen2007, Burkard2004, Clerk2010, Bergeal2010, Seifert2012, Ciliberto2013, Ciliberto2013b, Delvenne2014, Pekola2015, Macklin2015, Solgun2015, Rao2018, Rodriguez2019, Freitas2020}
+Such noise is termed additive white Gaussian noise (`additive' because $V_i=S_i+r_i$, `white' because the power spectral density of $r(t)$ turns out to be the same for all frequencies), abbreviated as AWGN.
+This choice of a Gaussian noise model is common, convenient, and in our case particularly useful because we want the resource hierarchy we establish to be consistent with thermodynamics, such that thermal resistors at the ambient temperature $T$ are at the bottom of the hierarchy.
+Whilst for general sources $\vec{\mc{V}}$ may be independent of the internal resistance $R_s$, the voltage generated by thermal resistors, a special type of source, is commonly modeled as being uniquely determined by their resistance and the ambient temperature $T$.
+A physical resistor at temperature $T$ is then modeled mathematically as an ideal resistor in series with a voltage source $V_T$ sampled as additive white Gaussian noise (AWGN) with variance given by~\cite{Johnson1928, Nyquist1928, Schmid1982, Kish2002, Zon2004, Garnier2005, Niskanen2007, Burkard2004, Clerk2010, Bergeal2010, Seifert2012, Ciliberto2013, Ciliberto2013b, Delvenne2014, Pekola2015, Macklin2015, Solgun2015, Rao2018, Rodriguez2019, Freitas2020, Freitas2021}